nyu-software-engineering/course-materials/slides/deployment.md

 With shared hosting, a developer receives an account on a web server shared by hundreds, if not thousands, of other developers.

-- Historically the cheapest form of hosting
+- Historically the cheapest form of hosting.
-- May have restrictions in what is allowed to bee done in the account
-- If one developer consumes more resources than expected, other developers may feel the effects
+- If one developer consumes more resources than expected, other developers may feel the effects... the "noisy neighbor" problem.
+- Has restrictions on what is allowed to be done from a user account... no admin rights.
+- No choice of hardware... limited choice of software.

 --